How to Get License Plates in Wisconsin

 - A printer with 8.5 x 11 paper

-Once the online DMV car tag application is submitted and paid, mail the eMV Public eApplication Receipt along with the title to the address on the receipt.
+Once the online DMV car tag application is submitted and paid, mail the payment receipt along with the title to the address on the receipt.
 Then print and display your temporary car registration tag.
-Your license plate and sticker should come in the mail within 7 to 10 days.
+Your license plate and sticker should arrive in the mail between 7 and 10 days.

-To get your plates mail or in person, complete and sign the Title and License Plate Application (Form #MV1) and mail it along with associated fee.
+To get your plates mail or in person, complete and sign the Title and License Plate Application (Form #MV1) and mail it along with the associated fee payment.
 Alternatively, you can apply for your Wisconsin car tags at any DMV customer service center.
-Just bring the completed MV1 form and valid payment plus a $5 immediate processing fee.
+To do so, you must bring the completed MV1 form along with a valid payment for the processing fee.

 A car dealer is required by law to file your application for WI plates within 7 days of sale and provide you with a temporary tag.
 You must get your own plates and registration if you purchase a vehicle in a private sale.